AgileDiagnosis/radial-index/README.md

 ## Cautions

 Calculating the radial component of a polar coordinate relies on trignometric functions that often produce extended floating point numbers.
 The accuracy of indexing is therefore subject to JavaScript's floating point precision limitations.
-For general information about floating point issues, see [the floating point guide](https://github.com/brazzy/floating-point-gui.de).
+For general information about floating point issues see [the floating point guide](https://github.com/brazzy/floating-point-gui.de).

 ## Contributors